rails/rails/guides/source/7_2_release_notes.md

 [Brakeman](https://brakemanscanner.org/) is a great way to prevent common security vulnerabilities in Rails from going into production.

-New application come with Brakeman installed and combined with the GitHub CI workflow, it will run automatically on every push.
+New applications come with Brakeman installed and combined with the GitHub CI workflow, it will run automatically on every push.

 ### Set a new default for the Puma thread count